Protecting Kids from BPA

 Age matters: Learn the three windows of exposure critical to breast cancer risk.Timing of exposure >

 Also in 2013, California's Office of Environmental Health Hazard Assessment announced its intention to add BPA to California's influential Proposition 65 list of "chemicals known to cause cancer or birth defects or other reproductive harm."
+Almost immediately after, the American Chemistry Council, the trade association for the chemical industry, filed a lawsuit to block the listing of BPA.
+The lawsuit is still pending.

 The chemical industry has spent millions of dollars defending BPA and opposing federal and state attempts to regulate the chemical.
 Trade associations representing food manufacturers and can manufacturers have joined the chemical industry in opposition to restricting BPA use.